-The Copperhead Immersion Wort Chiller is a copper wort chiller.
+The Copperhead Immersion Chiller is a wort chiller by Northern Brewer.
 It has a long stem that connects layers of copper coiling and the hose connectors.
-The unit itself measures about 9 inches wide and 16 inches tall.
-The copper tubing is about 3/8 inches thick and all copper components are made of 100 percent copper.
+The immersion unit itself measures about 9 inches wide and 16 inches tall.
+The copper tubing is about 3/8 inches thick, and all copper components are made of 100 percent copper.

 Hosing can be connected to standard garden hose fittings located after the bend on the end of the copper tubing.
 These fittings make it easy to connect with an outside spigot or laundry sink.
 If you want to connect it to your kitchen faucet, there are adapters available for purchase separately.

 To chill your wort, all you have to do is dip the immersion coils into the wort and allow the water to run through.
 The copper allows for efficient temperature exchange and by using a thermometer you can run it until the desired temperature.

 - Easy to use

 - 100 percent copper